Article by Brian Dean (originally published in The Idler, Winter 2002)

 This article is also available in Spanish: Guía para el economista inconformista >

-One of Margaret Thatcher's favourite phrases was "there is no alternative", meaning no alternative to her own brand of free-market economics.
+One of Margaret Thatcher's favourite phrases, "there is no alternative", implied no alternative to her own brand of free-market economics.
 Economics textbooks tend to give the same impression – they describe variations on the "classical" market economic model, and little else.
 Some of the more risqué textbooks might devote a page or two to Marxism, but that's the only alternative we're supposed to consider.
 Economics is obviously meant to be about capitalism versus socialism.

 There are a few things to watch out for before you start bluffing at revolutionary ideas.
 Firstly, beware of entering into what most people consider "crackpot" territory.
 Economics is supposed to be a serious subject, so don't give people an opportunity to laugh.
 Secondly, avoid ideas which might seem threatening – eg the abolition of private property and free trade.
 You want to convince and seduce, not scare people away.